Top-ranked Baylor beats Oklahoma 84-74 for 20th win in row

 BIG PICTURE

 Oklahoma: The Sooners played only their second true road game, in the building where Kansas is the only opposing team to win over the past two-plus seasons (64-61 in February 2020).
-In a game with not too many missed shots, Baylor outscored Oklahoma 19-0 on second-chance points.
-The Sooners had only three offensive rebounds, and 16 boards overall.
+Oklahoma had made 13 of its first 17 shots when Groves rattled in a 3 with 5:26 left in the first half, and still trailed 37-30.

 Baylor: The Bears have only the fourth 20-game winning streak in Big 12 history.
 Baylor set the conference record with a 23-game winning streak two seasons ago, while Kansas has two such streaks: 22 games in 1997-97 and a 20-game 10 years after that. …Baylor has also won 22 consecutive home games, and 34 of 35.